N-NeelPatel/Job-Portal/README.md

 ## Steps for Execution
 1. Download all the folders containing various files.
 2. Open `index.html`
+3. For testing database (backend), open XAMPP control panel and start PHP and mysql.
+4. Create database as registerdb and table name as sysusers of 4 columns named as `id, username, password, created_at`.
+5. For testing register, open `register.php`.
+After registration, the site will ask for login, and after successfully login, test front-end functions.
 ## How to run
 From HTML_files get to index page and get started with website, and have fun.
 ## License